-They can be decorated or quite plain.
-They might be mobile or they might be stationary.
-They might be used for noteworthy people such as popes and presidents, but they’re also in most crematoria or chapels of rest.
+Catalfalques can be decorated or quite plain, mobile or stationary.
+They often appear in the funerals of noteworthy people such as popes and presidents, but they are also common in crematoria or chapels of rest.

-We’ve brought together here some interesting examples of catafalques throughout history and some lesser known facts about this lesser known piece of funerary equipment.
+This guide explains the use of catafalques throughout history, including interesting facts about this lesser known piece of funerary equipment.